Large data existence of global-in-time strong solutions to the incompressible Navier-Stokes equations in high space dimensions: Abstract

 \section{Abstract}

 We study the existence of a strong solution to the initial value problem for the incompressible Navier-Stokes equations in the whole space.
-Our investigation shows that a ``suitable'' weak solution to the problem becomes a strong one whenever the initial velocity is divergence free and uniformly bounded with finite energy.
+Our investigation shows that a local in-time strong solution to the problem never develops singularity whenever the initial velocity is divergence free and uniformly bounded with finite energy.
+As a result, it can be extended for all time.
 Our results seem to have given a positive answer to the Navier-Stokes millennium problem proposed by the Clay Mathematical Institute.